DataBiosphere/toil/docs/developing.rst

 .. _Docker: https://docs.docker.com/engine/getstarted/step_one/

-When using CGCloud or Toil-based autoscaling, Docker will be automatically set up on the cluster's worker nodes, so no additional installation steps are necessary.
+When using Toil-based autoscaling, Docker will be automatically set up on the cluster's worker nodes, so no additional installation steps are necessary.
 Further information on using Toil-based autoscaling can be found in the :ref:`Autoscaling` documentation.